 Building Your Own

-Cut your shelf to size.
-For a hollow floating shelf (which hides the mounting hardware inside), build a rectangular frame from 1×3 or 1×4 lumber and cap it with a top and bottom panel.
-This gives you a box that slides over metal support rods or a French cleat mounted to the wall.
+For a hollow floating shelf that hides mounting hardware inside, build a rectangular frame from 1×3 or 1×4 lumber and cap it with a top and bottom panel.
+This box slides over metal support rods or a French cleat mounted to the wall.

 For a solid slab shelf, drill holes in the back edge that match steel mounting rods attached to the wall.
 The shelf slides onto the rods and sits tight against the wall.
 This method looks the cleanest but requires precise drilling.